ruppinlab/DECODEM/README.md

 ## Reproducing the results
-All the results presented in the above manuscript can be reproduced by using the scripts in [analysis/machine_learning](analysis/machine_learning/).
+All the results presented in the above manuscript can be reproduced by using the scripts provided in [analysis/machine_learning](analysis/machine_learning/).
 This assumes that the bulk expression datasets have already been deconvolved and put in the designated directories within [data](data/).

 - The deconvolution was achieved by using the `slurm` scripts in [analysis/deconvolution/job_scripts](analysis/deconvolution/job_scripts/).
-- The scripts for the current version of [CODEFACS and LIRICS](https://github.com/ruppinlab/CODEFACS/) should be put in [analysis/deconvolution/CODEFACS](analysis/deconvolution/CODEFACS/) and [analysis/deconvolution/LIRICS](analysis/deconvolution/LIRICS/).
+- The scripts for [CODEFACS and LIRICS](https://github.com/ruppinlab/CODEFACS/) should be put in [analysis/deconvolution/CODEFACS](analysis/deconvolution/CODEFACS/) and [analysis/deconvolution/LIRICS](analysis/deconvolution/LIRICS/), respectively.
 - The `slurm` scripts were run on the NIH HPC system, [Biowulf](https://hpc.nih.gov/).

 ### Data preprocessing
 All datasets should be deposited in [data](data/) using the structure outlined.
 To process data into the desired formats, use the scripts in [analysis/preprocessing](analysis/preprocessing/).

 Examples of some processed datasets are provided in [data/TransNEO](data/TransNEO/) and [data/BrighTNess](data/BrighTNess/).

 ### DECODEM
-- To perform the cross-validation analysis using the TransNEO cohort, use the script: `model_transneo_cv_v1.py`
+- `model_transneo_cv_v1.py`: performs cross-validation analysis using the TransNEO cohort
-- To train the cell-type-specific / multi-cell-ensemble predictors using TransNEO and validate on the ARTemis + PBCP cohort, use the script: `predict_sammut_validation_v2.py`
+- `predict_sammut_validation_v2.py`: trains cell-type-specific / multi-cell-ensemble predictors using TransNEO and validates on the ARTemis + PBCP cohort
-- To train the cell-type-specific / multi-cell-ensemble predictors using TransNEO and validate on the BrighTNess cohort, use the script: `predict_brightness_validation_v2.py`
+-`predict_brightness_validation_v2.py`: trains cell-type-specific / multi-cell-ensemble predictors using TransNEO and validates on the BrighTNess cohort
-- To train the cell-type-specific predictors using TransNEO and validate on the Zhang et al. single-cell cohort, use the script: `predict_tnbc_sc_validation_v2.py`
+- `predict_tnbc_sc_validation_v2.py`: trains cell-type-specific predictors using TransNEO and validate on the Zhang et al. single-cell cohort
-- To train the cell-type-specific predictors using TransNEO and stratify survival on the TCGA-BRCA cohort, use the script: `stratify_tcga_validation_v3.py`
+- `stratify_tcga_validation_v3.py`: trains cell-type-specific predictors using TransNEO and stratifies survival on the TCGA-BRCA cohort

-If `svdat = True` in the scripts, the predictions will be saved in [data/TransNEO/transneo_analysis/mdl_data](data/TransNEO/transneo_analysis/mdl_data/).
+If `svdat = True` in the scripts, the predictions will be saved in `.pkl` format in [data/TransNEO/transneo_analysis/mdl_data](data/TransNEO/transneo_analysis/mdl_data/).

 #### DECODEMi